MatthewSatt/mood/README.md

 • I would like to incorperate a profile page for each user where others can view the current users highest rated songs.

-• Allows users to add a profile pciture to their account.
+• Allows users to add a profile picture to their account.